owid/sdg-tracker.org/pages/zero-hunger.md

         <div class="col-md">
             <span>SDG Indicator 2.5.2</span>
             <h3>Local breeds at risk of extinction</h3>
-            <p><strong>Definition:</strong> Proportion of local breeds classified as being at risk, not at risk or at unknown level of risk of extinction.</p>
+            <p><strong>Definition:</strong> Indicator 2.5.2 is the <q><i>proportion of local breeds classified as being at risk, not at risk or at unknown level of risk of extinction</q></i><p>This measure is shown as the number of local breeds in a given country at risk of extinction.</p>
             <p><strong>Goal:</strong> <q><i>Maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels</q></i>.
-<br>This target is set for the year 2020, unlike most SDGs which have a target date of 2030.</p>
+<p>This target is set for the year 2020, unlike most SDGs which have a target date of 2030.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/proportion-of-local-breeds-at-risk-of-extinction" style="width: 100%; height: 600px; border: 0px none;"></iframe>